| Everything You've Always

 water surface, you won't see these insects floating by, because they have

+no silhouette to mark their presence.
 Many times spinners will appear during a hatch of

 duns, so pay close attention to the water, especially if your pattern